 - Emergency Department Activity and Profile (EDAP): This project that was developed by the EMP, OpenApp and the Health Intelligence Unit (HIU).
 The purpose of EDAP is to provide 'close to real-time' data that is clinically and managerially relevant.
 It uses the BIU PET data to describe the activity of the department, allowing for the input of ED profile/resources information as well as 'daily events' data to put context on that activity.
 Some information on patient profiles within an ED’s catchment area is also available.
 This allows users to understand the performance of their own ED in the context of the resources available including staff, infrastructure, access to diagnostics.

-- Microsystems: Clinical microsystems (CM) is a quality improvement methodology first developed in Dartmouth, US.
-A CM is a front-line unit that provides healthcare, with on a focus on patient care, and the role of support staff, processes, technology and recurring patterns of information, behaviour and results.
-The EMP selected the CM approach to guide quality improvement in EDs in Ireland because it is a pragmatic and intuitive improvement approach that has been used to good effect in the ED setting.
+- Microsystems: The Emergency Medicine Programme (EMP), in collaboration with the National Quality Improvement (QI) Team, deliver QI training and coaching using a method called Clinical Microsystems.
+This method uses a team focused, multi-disciplinary approach to improvement work for staff in Emergency Departments and Injury Units.
+The EMP selected the Clinical Microsystem approach to guide quality improvement in EDs in Ireland because it is a pragmatic and intuitive improvement approach that has been used to good effect in the ED setting.
 The methodology is closely linked with the IHI methodology and elements such as plan-do-study-act (PDSA) cycles are common across the two methodologies.

 Models of care